origamisaturn/KAGP/README.md

 Log files for each run are saved in ./logs.
 Each run is stored in a folder named with a timestamp.

-`gcherry plotlog` plots the logs, given the folder they are stored in.
+`kagp plotlog` plots the logs, given the folder they are stored in.

 ```
-    gcherry plotlog logs/071524_010721
+    kagp plotlog logs/071524_010721
 ```
 It plots:
 - state